ankeesler/btool/doc/plan.md

 ## Bugs

-### 00: Including header doesn't bring that header's include paths
-- This is because the exe consumer is pulling in a .o file that has not been updated by the inc consumer yet, so it is missing include paths...

 ### 02: Transient header dependencies' source objects are not brought in to build

 ### 03: The way we find include paths is terribly fraught with peril. :(